algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 }
 ```

-This approach can process 3M 16-bit integers per second, although it [probably gets slower](../hpc/cpu-cache/bandwidth/) for larger numbers.
+With this approach, we can process 3M 16-bit integers per second, although it would probably [get slower](../hpc/cpu-cache/bandwidth/) for larger numbers.
 While it requires just a few milliseconds and 64KB of memory to calculate and store the divisors of the first $2^{16}$ numbers, it does not scale well for larger inputs.

 ### Wheel factorization

-To save paper space, pre-computer era factorization tables typically excluded numbers divisible by 2 and 5: in decimal numeral system, you can quickly determine whether a number is divisible by 2 or 5 (by looking at its last digit) and keep dividing the number $n$ by 2 or 5 while it is possible, eventually arriving to some entry in the factorization table.
-This makes the factorization table just ½ × ⅘ = 0.4 its original size.
+To save paper space, pre-computer era factorization tables typically excluded numbers divisible by $2$ and $5$, making the factorization table ½ × ⅘ = 0.4 of its original size.
+In the decimal numeral system, you can quickly determine whether a number is divisible by $2$ or $5$ (by looking at its last digit) and keep dividing the number $n$ by $2$ or $5$ while it is possible, eventually arriving at some entry in the factorization table.

-We can apply a similar trick to trial division, first checking if the number is divisible by $2$, and then only check for odd divisors:
+We can apply a similar trick to trial division by first checking if the number is divisible by $2$ and then only considering odd divisors:

 ```c++
 u64 find_factor(u64 n) {